 - Azure AD

 - Required Permissions:

-- Global Administrator rights to Azure Active Directory.
+- Global Administrator rights to Azure AD.

 - 'Admin' level permissions to Procore's Company level Admin tool.

-Add Procore to Azure Active Directory
+Step 1: Add Procore as a New Enterprise Application in Azure Active Directory

 - Click Add.